KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

 Creating an analytical driver for a spatial filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In previous section we explained how to configure a driver and how it can be linked to different kind of inputs.
 In this part we linger on the possibility to define a spatial analytical driver.
-Referring to :numref:`spatialanalyticdrivsett`, we notice that for setting the geographical driver we must select the **map input** option: here, expanding the combobox you choose the layer on which the filter will act.
+Referring to the following figure, we notice that for setting the geographical driver we must select the **map input** option: here, expanding the combobox you choose the layer on which the filter will act.
 It is then necessary that the layer has been previously created and uploaded into Knowage **Layers catalog**.
 Then it is mandatory to specify the property name of the geometry in use using the manual text box just below.
 Remember that the property name must be exactly the same, therefore respect the upper and the lowercase of the string.

 .. _spatialanalyticdrivsett:
 .. figure:: media/image55.png